 Our expectation is that all factories achieve Higg FEM level 1.
 This level of performance indicates that the factory has a good understanding of its environmental impact and is tracking its sustainability performance.
 To improve performance, we review each verified assessment and identify specific actions the factory will need to take to achieve the level 1 performance requirement.
 For those factories that have already achieved level 1, we work with them to develop an action plan toward our long-term expectation to progressively improve their Higg FEM performance level, indicating the factory is implementing leading practices to reduce environmental impact.

 Learn more about additional strategies we’re implementing with our Tier 1 and Tier 2 factories related to reducing carbon emissions.

 Responsible chemicals program

 The Brooks Restricted Substances List (RSL) underpins the responsible chemicals program and defines those substances that we restrict or eliminate from our products.
+The Brooks RSL is updated on an ongoing basis to ensure it meets or exceeds global regulatory requirements, including California Proposition 65 and EU REACH.
 All materials in Brooks’ products must comply with our RSL.
 We communicate our restricted substances requirements to all our suppliers through our RSL and maintain this understanding through the Brooks Supplier Code of Conduct and RSL Compliance Agreement, which is signed by all suppliers with each updated version of our RSL.